zoot101/snapraid-daily/README.md

 A bash script is probably what is best to use here, but the hooks can be anything that is ran from the command line - it doesn't have to be a bash script per se.

-If the **snapraid-daily** script ends in success, the notification hooks are called one-by-one on the command line like so:
+If the **SnapRAID-DAILY** script ends in success, the notification hooks are called one-by-one on the command line like so:

 ```bash